Focusing on today and the future

 The Sagebrush Ecosystem Program taps the talents of scientists and range managers, along with their respective agencies—housing them under one roof—to work in tandem to develop innovative solutions in conservation.
 Meet the members of the Sagebrush Ecosystem Technical Team.

-The Nevada Collaboration Conservation Network (NCCN)
+The Nevada Collaborative Conservation Network (NCCN)

-The State of Nevada, the US Forest Service, and the Bureau of Land Management are working together to use the Nevada Collaboration Conservation Network (NCCN) to achieve effective conservation of sagebrush ecosystems in Nevada in conjunction with implementation of the sage-grouse plan amendments.
+The State of Nevada, the US Forest Service, and the Bureau of Land Management are working together to use the Nevada Collaborative Conservation Network (NCCN) to achieve effective conservation of sagebrush ecosystems in Nevada in conjunction with implementation of the sage-grouse plan amendments.
 The NCCN empowers both stakeholders and land managers to cooperatively resolve conflict and build a collaborative position whether the discussion is at the local level, or when appropriate, referred to the Governor’s Sagebrush Ecosystem Council.
 View the NCCN FAQ document here.